 The scorebook has closed on Zack Shannon’s career at Delta State, which saw its season end with a loss to Mississippi College in the NCAA Division II regionals on Tuesday.
 In his two years with the green-and-white, the big man from Cincinnati stuffed that scorebook with some jaw-dropping numbers.
 Start with his home run totals – and take a deep breath.
 He hit his 31st of the season in the final game (Game No. 53); that’s not only a school record but also the most all-time by any player in any division in the state.
 That number also leads the nation, all divisions included.
 Shannon’s total of 50 career homers at DSU ranks second to Dee Haynes, who hit 69 over three seasons (1998-2000) in Cleveland.
 For the year, Shannon hit .406 with 93 RBIs (best in the nation) and a .955 slugging percentage (also No. 1).
 Also noteworthy, he struck out just 27 times and walked 35 times in 202 at-bats.
 Though he didn’t win a Ferriss Trophy, plenty of awards and accolades have poured in the last two years and more may be coming.
 Earlier this week, Shannon was named one of 25 semifinalists for the Golden Spikes Award, which goes to the nation’s best player.
 He is the first D-II player to be named a semifinalist.
 He won Gulf South Conference player of the year both this year and last and received several D-II national player of the year awards in 2017.
 Surely he’ll get picked in the MLB draft.
 Regardless, he won’t soon be forgotten in the Magnolia State.
 P.S.
 Before Shannon broke it, the state’s college homer record was shared by former Mississippi State stars Rafael Palmeiro and Bruce Castoria, according to John W. Smillie’s Mississippi Baseball Record Book.
 Castoria hit 29 in 1981, Palmeiro in 1984.
 Will Clark smacked 28 for MSU in 1984 (and got 25 the next year).
 DSU’s Haynes hit 26 in 1999.
-Three Southern Miss players cranked out 23: Fred Cooley (1989), Bill Selby (1992) and Jeff Cook (2003).
+Four Southern Miss players cranked out 23: Fred Cooley (1989), Bill Selby (1992), Jeff Cook and Clint King (2003).
 The Ole Miss single-season mark is 21 by Brian Pettway in 2005. … MC’s remarkable season also ended on Tuesday with a loss to Tampa in the rain-soaked South Region tourney in Lakeland, Fla.
 The Choctaws, who made their first D-II regional appearance, finished 36-17.